2013 study in Political Communication demonstrating the short-lived effects of political advertising and implications for democracy.

 2013 report from the Pew Research Center demonstrating how discussions on Twitter often do not reflect more general national sentiment.

-2013 study in The Journal of Politics casting doubt on the idea that there is a universally successful strategy for political messages that attempt to rebut contrary claims.
+2013 study in The Journal of Politics on the idea that there is a universally successful strategy for political messages that attempt to rebut contrary claims.

-2008 Harvard Shorenstein Center paper on the history of exit polls and emerging problems.
+2008 paper from Harvard’s Shorenstein Center reviews the history of exit polls in the United States and examines their evolution and emerging problems.

 2012 study from Louisiana State University in The Journal of Politics on the impact of religious messaging in political advertisements.